darktjm/ebaz/README.md

 repository in favor of integrating the results with those.

 I also own and use an expansion board which I cannot identify.
-It has 3 images of a cartoon girl (two large and one small) on the rear, if that helps.
+It has 3 images of a cartoon girl (two large and one small) on the bottom, if that helps.
+None of the text, translated Chinese or English, indiates the board designer or manufacturer.
 I got it from the JSSHENGZHI store on AliExpress.
 See `hdmi-lcd-board-schem.jpg` for a schematic (a merge of the two images provided on the AliExpress product page,
 <https://www.aliexpress.us/item/3256804274079996.html>; I will make no
 attempt to ensure this link stays alive).
 The board provides a USB serial port (and power derived from it), an optional 256x256 LCD